Top 10 Tips for Recovery After Blepharoplasty Surgery (Eyelid Lift)

 By adhering to your Surgeon’s specific postoperative instructions, which may vary and might include more activity restrictions or other suggestions for better healing outcomes, you can help minimise your risks of complications or unwanted outcomes.

-If you are looking for a highly experienced blepharoplasty surgeon, schedule a no-obligation with us now to determine if you are an ideal candidate for the procedure – ask to see a Specialist Surgeon like Dr Rohit Kumar in Melbourne.
-Alternatively, if you want Facelift and Eyelid Lift Surgery combined, ask for one of our Facial Rejuvenation Surgeons such as Dr Patrick Briggs and Dr Richard Sackelariou.
+If you are looking for a highly experienced blepharoplasty surgeon, schedule a no-obligation with us now to determine if you are an ideal candidate for the procedure – ask to see a Specialist Surgeon like Dr Patrick Briggs.
+Alternatively, if you want Facelift and Eyelid Lift Surgery combined, ask for one of our Facial Rejuvenation Surgeons such as Dr Richard Sackelariou.

 Visit our Downloadable Guides pages